yasemingirgin/yasemingirgin.github.io/README.md

 I am a PhD student in Sociology at Boston University.
 My research interests are economic sociology, organizations, culture, urban sociology, political sociology, and social psychology.

 ### Dissertation Research
 What is investment?
-How do we people make investment decisions in creative industries?
-My work focuses on the micro, meso, and macro dynamics of investment within the film & TV industry, examining how individual actors, organizational structures, and broader economic and cultural forces shape investment decisions and outcomes.
+How do people make investment decisions in creative industries?
+Bridging the sociological scholarship on investment and cultural production, my work focuses on the micro, meso, and macro dynamics within the film & TV industry, examining how individual actors, organizational structures, and broader economic and cultural forces shape investment decisions and outcomes.

 ### Publications
 Girgin, Yasemin, and Tuna Kuyucu.
 2025.
 “My tears have dried from crying, I want to laugh now!”: Role Diversification Patterns and Occupational Inequalities in the TV-Acting Field in Turkey" The Sociological Quarterly (forthcoming).